0xBugatti/Phantom/README.md

 # Phantom

-This repository contains a PHP vulnerability scanner, a tool designed to identify security vulnerabilities in PHP applications.
-The scanner utilizes various techniques and checks to detect common security weaknesses and potential exploits in PHP code.
+This repository contains a PHP vulnerability scanner, a tool designed by **Chat-GPT**  to identify security vulnerabilities in PHP applications.
+The scanner uses utilized various regexto detect common security weaknesses and potential exploits in PHP code.

 ## Features